dmayukh/torchvideoclf/README.md

     > `{'url':"\<url of the video>", 'category':'\<category>', 'start': \<start seconds>, 'end': \<end seconds>}`

-     e.g., the list file should look like
+     e.g., the list file should look like, start and end are time in seconds, category is the label which should be known

     > `[{'url':"\<url>", 'category': "\<cat>", 'start': 506, 'end': 508},
         {'url':"\<url>", 'category': "\<cat>", 'start': 123, 'end': 127}]`